gorgoy/freecoin/README.md

-gorgoy - a hybrid scrypt PoW + PoS based cryptocurrency, forked from yacoin, with many new features and bug fixes
+Gorgoy - a hybrid scrypt PoW + PoS based cryptocurrency, forked from yacoin, with many new features and bug fixes

 * Uses the scrypt + chacha20/8 (N,1,1) hashing algorithm.
 * N increases over time to increase memory requirements.